 Shifting Financial Marketing into Gear

-Gate 39 Media’s Team Discusses How They Successfully Work Remotely
+Gate 39 Media’s Team Shares How They Work Remotely

-As we enter yet another month of quarantine, we here at Gate 39 Media have made it a priority to be as united as possible during these difficult (and socially distanced) times.
+As we enter yet another month of quarantine, and so many work remotely, we here at Gate 39 Media have made it a priority to be as united as possible during these difficult (and socially distanced) times.

 Since March, we’ve had happy hours (virtually), including a live set by a Las Vegas comedian and even a rock concert (yes, virtually).
 Well, now we’re taking it a step further and giving a behind-the-scenes look at how some members of our team have been holding up while working from home.